Patents

 Infringement of Patents

 Infringement of a patent consists of the unauthorized making, using, offering for sale, or selling any patented invention within the United States or U.S. Territories, or importing into the United States of any patented invention during the term of the patent.
-If a patent is infringed, the patent owner may sue for relief in the appropriate federal court.
+So long as the patent has not expired, a patent owner may initiate a lawsuit for patent infringement if the patent owner believes that an alleged infringer's product or process practices the patent owner's patented invention without authorization.

 The USPTO has no jurisdiction over questions relating to infringement of patents.
 In examining applications for patent, no determination is made as to whether the invention sought to be patented infringes any prior patent.
 An improvement invention may be patentable, but it might infringe a prior unexpired patent for the invention improved upon, if there is one.